 Our Forest School promotes our learners' creativity, independence, communication skills, resilience, reasoning and problem-solving activities within a completely natural environment.
 Over the coming academic year, we are excited to be able to develop our provision even further.
 Watch this space to find about the development of our Forest School and our other curriculum objectives as we continue to aim to provide nothing short of the best for our most important asset; our simply outstanding children!

-At Hurdsfield, we provide a range of exciting curriculum enrichment activities which we ensure all pupils have access too.
+At Hurdsfield, we provide a range of exciting curriculum enrichment activities to which we ensure all pupils have access too.
 To meet this aim, we provide a range of after school clubs and residential experiences for our pupils.
-For the 2019-2020 academic year, our children will have the opportunity to attend the following residential activities:
+Our children will have the opportunity to attend the following residential activities:

 A one-night sleepover at school in the summer term.
 This residential is designed to have the following impact on our pupils:

 - Enjoyment and fun with friends;

 A one-night residential visit to North Wales.
 The residential is designed to have the following impact on our pupils:

 - Linking with our schools 'Behaviour for Learning' Code, this residential is about developing our children's understanding of personal challenge in an outdoor learning environment.